 The apse dates from the 10th century.
 But the 19th century restorations have modified the structure and ornaments.
 This is the site of the miraculous episode when Saint Catherine of Siena received the stigmata while praying in front of a large crucifix painted from the 12th century on 1 April 1375.
 The original work was transferred to Siena by Cosmas I in 1565, replaced here by a copy.

-San Paolo a Ripa d’Arno Church
+San Paolo a Ripa d’Arno church

 The beautiful San Paolo church in Ripa d’Arno is located near the Sonnino lungarno and the Benedictine complex.